 “Don’t risk your life!
 Before you go out on the water take time and check that you lifejacket is in good condition.
 If you wear an inflatable lifejacket, make sure you do the four-step pre-wear check.”

-Check which lifejacket you need to wear, and when it's required to be worn, with the NSW lifejacket selector tool.
+Check which lifejacket you need to wear, and when it's required to be worn, with the NSW lifejacket law webpage.

 Print a copy of the NSW-Vic interstate boating rules guide for easy reference.